grahamstark/ActNow.jl/README.md

 * `regressions` - raw linear regression output created with [Regression Tables](https://github.com/jmboehm/RegressionTables.jl).
 * `regressions_w3_w4`

-## R SEM Model
+## The SEM Model

-Is in `R`.
-Should install packages and run with any R 4.xxx.
-The file `R/sem-model.R` creates the SEM model.
+The SEM model is implemented in `R` using the file file `R/sem-model.R`.
+You should be able to install the required packages and run the script with any R 4.x.

 Start an R session in the root directory of the ActNow project and include the file with:

     source( "R/sem_model.R")

-The R script should write text files to `output` and `.pdf` diagrams to `output\img\`.
-Note there are a bunch of `install.libraries` commands at the top which need to be run at most once.
+The R script should write text files to `output` and write `.pdf` format diagrams to `output\img\`.

+Note there are a bunch of `install.libraries` commands at the top of the script which need to be run at most once.